orionfollett/learn-code/README.md

 Python is very similar to many other programming languages, so once you have mastered Python, it won't be too hard to switch to most other languages.

+**Important** When you're learning Python, do not copy and paste code, even if it seems repetitive, it is good muscle memory to type everything out when you are learning.

 ##Terminal
 The terminal, command line, or powershell, are all essentially the same thing.